opencovid-19/main/README.md

 We believe in the ingenuity, intelligence, and brilliance of those in the community.
 That is why we are seeking that this community comes together to help build solutions that will help address the challenges we face not only today, but in the future.

 ## Getting Started
+**As a community:**
+1. Add yourself to the partner list
+2. Share this repository with your community
+3. Activate your community in the fight by contirbuting to the project
+* *One common way to do this is to host a hackathon or challenge to your community*

 **As a researcher identify and document:**
 > Add these to the awesome-covid19.md